PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 You're ready to start authoring and publishing actions on Pipedream!
 You can also check out the [detailed component reference](COMPONENT-API.md) at any time!

-If you have any questions or feedback, please join our [public Slack](https://pipedream.com/community).
+If you have any questions or feedback, please [reach out](https://pipedream.com/community)!